Sunday, January 22, 2017

 Yeah, I think I do.

-And that's the other thing -- this new breed of liberal has two defenses when confronted with a dissenting opinion, either:
+And that's the other thing -- this foul new breed has two defenses when confronted with a dissenting opinion, either:

 1) Accuse the dissenter of being a racist to shut them up.
 I find this abhorrent for so many reasons.
 Racism is a serious problem, not some flippant label to be tossed around like a volleyball.